ajahne/blog/_drafts/2018-07-03-CTO-school-meetup-enabling-team-autonomy-and-servant-leadership-at-booking.md

 - [My key takeaways](#my-key-takeaways)

 ## What was the presentation about?
-As Booking.com faced tremendous growth, they needed to ensure their teams high performance, motivation, and scalability.
+As Booking.com faced tremendous growth, it was critical to ensure their teams maintained high performance and motivation.
 They wanted to try out autonomous teams - teams without team leads - to provide more developer bandwidth, increase motivation, and drive their own - and the company's - performance.

 To this end, Booking.com implemented autonomous teams - teams without team leads/managers.

-For context: their "standard" team structure is comprised of a team lead, product owner, and a cross functional team of developers/QA/designers/etc..
-Team leads are responsible people growth (~20%), team performance (~20%) and core contributions (~60%).
+For context: their "standard" team structure was comprised of a team lead, product owner, and a cross functional team of developers/QA/designers/etc. Team leads were responsible for people growth (~20%), team performance (~20%) and core contributions (~60%).

 ### Autonomous teams would:
-- set their own goals (OKRs, KPIs)
+- Set their own goals (OKRs, KPIs)
-- work with product owners
+- Work with product owners
-- choose how they want to organize and meet (some do scrum, some Kanban, etc.)
+- Choose how they want to organize and meet (some do scrum, some Kanban, etc.)
-- conduct 360 performance reviews
+- Conduct 360 performance reviews
-- not have a team lead
+- Not have a team lead

-Booking.com ran an experiment.
+To see if this new structure was beneficial, Booking.com ran an experiment.
 They kept the majority (54) of their teams standard (team lead, etc.) and shifted a significant portion (24) of their teams to autonomous.
 Experimentation is built into their culture and they definitely practice what they preach.

 So how did it go? - Not so good, some teams did well, but most did not.

 ## What did Booking.com learn?
 - Autonomous teams can work, but present new challenges
-- Without team's lead, there may not be a shield/buffer between Project Owner/PM and developers.
+- Without team leads, there may not be a shield/buffer between the Project Owner and developers.
-  - Could lead to too many features being requested under tight timelines, no time for technical debt
+  - This could lead to too many features being requested under tight timelines, no time for technical debt, and developer burnout
 - Senior Team leads were being overtaxed (too many issues were bubbling up)
-  - still sometimes need one person to make decision
+  - Still sometimes need one person to make decision
 - With no team leads, there was no mentorship for engineers who wanted to become a lead

-### From these learnings, they wwitched to "Servant leadership"
+### From these learnings, they evolved to "Servant leadership"
-- Servant leadership
-  - democratic leadership
-  - not about telling people what to do, but working through challenges together
+- Servant leadership is "democratic leadership" that is not about telling people what to do, but rather working through challenges collectively
-- Teams once again have team leads
+- Teams once again had team leads
-  - Team leads responsibilities are now:  people growth (~40%), team performance (~15%) and core contributions (~45%).
+  - Team leads responsibilities were now:  people growth (~40%), team performance (~15%) and core contributions (~45%).

 ## Who was the speaker?
-- The speaker, [Georgiy Mogelashvili](https://twitter.com/glamcoder), is a team lead Booking.com with over 10 years of experience in the industry.
+- The speaker, [Georgiy Mogelashvili](https://twitter.com/glamcoder), is a team lead at Booking.com with over 10 years of experience in the industry.
-- He clearly understood the business, the challenges faced, and presented well.
+- He clearly understood the business, the challenges faced, and presented the material well.
 He came across knowledgeable, insightful, and cracked a few jokes.
 Good dude.

 ## Assorted musings and tidbits:
 - Booking.com grew rapidly, went from 600k bookings/day to 1,000,000+ bookings a day in a couple of years